sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 git submodule status
 ```

-Adding a submodule will generate a special g=Git submodule object (folder) and also add an entry in `.gitmodules`.
+Adding a submodule will generate a special 'openremote' submodule link object (folder) and also add an entry in `.gitmodules`.
 The generated `.gitmodules` file contains a list of all submodules in your project.
 You commit the submodule link to your project repository and this tells Git which commit to checkout in that submodule.

+### Creating a .gitignore

 Also prevent committing build/runtime files that may be generated inside your project directory, add a `.gitignore`: